Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build.typ

       - 2x 12-tooth gears
       - Polycarbonate
       - Chain
-      - The rest of the materials can be in our toolbox.
+      - The rest of the materials can be found in the toolbox.
     ],
     [
       === Assembly